-- Fines or penalties paid to a government for violating any law. - Any amount that is allocable to a class of exempt income.
-See section 265(b) for exceptions.
+• Fines or penalties paid to a government for violating any law.

+- Any amount that is allocable to a class of exempt income.
+See section 265(b) for exceptions. - Lobbying expenses.
+However, see exceptions (discussed below).

-Special rules apply to the following expenses:
+Special rules apply to the following expenses.